lharinarayanan/notes-todolist-app/README.md

 # spider-task-2
-# Done with PHP VERSION 7.2.5 AND FOR THIS TASK PROCEDURAL MYSQL CODE HASBEEN WRITTEN.
+# Done with PHP VERSION 7.2.5 and code has been written with mysql procedural.
-Task Objective Fullfilled so far
+Task Objective Fulfilled so far
 # Basic Mode
 1. Users should be able to sign in and sign up, make sure you read up on encrypting your passwords and storing them safely for this.
 Also check for possible ways someone can